riolet/SAM/README.md

 1. Create Data source

-1. If you have pre-collected log files, import them into the database by running the following scripts, where log_file is the path to your log file and destination is the name of the data source you wish to fill.
+1. For static analysis, import your log files into the database by running the following scripts, where log_file is the path to your log file and destination is the name of the data source you wish to fill.

       `python -m importers.import_* <log_file> <destination>`